learn-co-students/dumbo-web-051418/18_intro_to_js/README.md

 # Procedural JavaScript

+## JavaScript What is Weird
+  - returns
+  - string interpolations
+  - curly boiiis
+  - scope
+  - functions as parameters
+  - defining a function in a parameter
+  - console api
+  - semi-colons
+  - variable declaration
+  - error handling
+  - type coercion

 ## JavaScript History
   - Marc Andreessen co-founder of Netscape envisioned a more dynamic web
   - the web needed a scripting language that could interact with the DOM
   - the marketing decisions Netscape made informed the basic structure of JS
   - created by Brandon Eich at Netscape in 10 days in 1995
   - based off of functional languages with some object-oriented patterns
   - was not a highly respected programming language for about 10 years
   - the standard for JavaScript implementations is called ECMAScript
   - the standard is updated yearly and the standard for that year is called ECMAScript 20xx (or ES 20xx)
   - [Browser Compatibility](https://kangax.github.io/compat-table/es6/)
   - transpiling: we use the features of the language we want, translate it into something all browsers understand

 ## Review Request-Response Cycle
 - In the browser
   - A user enters an address in the address bar (or clicks a link)